diodemusic/CryptoPlatform/README.md

 ## Built for the Coursera course: University of London Object Oriented Programming

-CryptoPlatform is a simple C++ application that simulates a cryptocurrency trading platform.
+CryptoPlatform is a C++ application that simulates a cryptocurrency trading platform.
 The application provides a menu-driven interface for users to interact with various features such as printing help, viewing exchange stats, making offers and bids, printing the wallet, and advancing to the next time frame.

 ## Features